805-684-4127 x235 / email@example.com

 Teaching Credential, CSU, Channel Islands

-Born and raised in Carpinteria, Sara worked for many years in retail management in Santa Barbara.
+Sara Boardman was born and raised in Carpinteria, and she worked for many years in retail management in Santa Barbara.
 Since 2003, Sara has worked in Carpinteria Unified School District as a long-term substitute teacher and cheer coach.
 She also coaches cheer at Santa Barbara City College.
 Sara and her husband Evan live in Carpinteria with their two children.